Create a declarative agent

 I'd like to create a product support agent that answers questions related to Contoso Electronics products.

 10. Select enter or send to send your message.
+The wizard begins configuring your agent.

 11. If prompted to suggest a name for your agent, enter Product support and send your message.
+The wizard updates the agent’s name.

 Configure the agent and define instructions

-3. In the Instructions text box, enter:
+3. In the Instructions text box, replace any existing instructions with the following:

-You are an agent tasked with answering questions about Contoso Electronics products.
-Start every response to the user with "Thanks for using a Copilot agent!\n\n" and then answer the questions and help the user.
+- Start every response to the user with "Thanks for using a Copilot agent!\n\n" and then answer the questions and help the user.

-4. Select Create at the top of the page to create the agent.
+5. Select Create at the top of the page to create the agent.
 After a few moments, you are taken to the agent’s overview page.

 Test the agent in Copilot Studio